tekknolagi/isdt/assignments/02-cli-constructive.md

 # Homework 2: CLI, Constructive

+This is the first of four "constructive" assignments---assigments where we ask you to write a program.
+The point of such assignments is to get you more comfortable building things in a safe environment so that later, in a more "real" setting, you believe in yourself.
+While we are somewhat biased, we also think they can even be thought of as fun.

+You are in school, we hope for the purpose of learning something.
+It has always been possible to cheat yourself of learning by copying code.
+In the past couple of years, it has gotten dramatically easier to do so by asking large language models such as ChatGPT or Copilot to write programs for you.
+There is no way to prevent you from doing so and it would be detrimental to your learning to assign so complex and specific an assignment that such LLMs fail.

+So remember this: the academic integrity policies of NEU and of this course still hold.
+Please do your own work.
+The course staff do not like reporting possible violations---it feels bad and is a lot of paperwork.
+We would much prefer you do your work.
+And, if there are extenuating circumstances, we would prefer if you approached us or the dean privately and explained what is going on.

+With that out of the way, let's get to it.

 ## `build.sh`: making trouble

 A lot of systems programming is done in languages such as C, C++, and Rust.